jussiyu/bus-stop-ios-swift/README.md

 ##Compiling

-Application has been developed on Xcode 6.4, iOS 8.4 and Swift 1.2.
+Application has been developed on Xcode 7.0.1 and Swift 2.0.
+The deployment target is set to iOS8.0.

+A Swift 1.2 compatible version of the application is available on `Swift1.2` brach.

 ### Dependencies